Quantum phase transitions and a disorder-based filter in a Floquet system: Conclusions

 Next, onsite disorder was studied.
 The onsite disorder breaks the particle-hole symmetry in the problem.
 Hence, the weak phase becomes trivial.
 However, all the other phases were shown to be robust to onsite disorder.
 Again, the anomalous phase was shown to be the most robust phase.

 The anomalous phase is the most robust phase, a fact that can be used in making filters.
 In this anomalous Floquet Anderson insulating phase, the presence of disorder fully localizes the bulk states, with edge states remaining extended along the edges.
 We made use of this property and simulated a filter that allowed signals to pass only through the edges.
 We also calculated its filter coefficient to quantify the effectiveness of the filter.
+In the future, it would be interesting to study whether the enhanced robustness of the anomalous phase is a property shared not just by strong and weak Floquet topological phases, but also for Floquet topological crystalline phases \cite{Ladovrechis2019} and Floquet higher-order topological phases \cite{Zhu2021}.

 Disorder in real systems is ubiquitous, resulting in unequal hopping strength between neighboring sites on a lattice.
 Earlier experiments \cite{Rechtsman2013, Maczewsky2017, Mukherjee2017} with optical waveguide arrays have opened up the possibility to mimic such Floquet systems.
 One way of manipulating the hopping would be to vary the distance between different waveguide arrays.
 The onsite potential can be changed by varying the radius of the waveguides.
 Motivated by these experimental platforms, our proposal for a disordered based filter is feasible to realize in photonic systems.